greatericontop/weaponmaster/FEATURES.md

 ### Lightning Attack

-Summons lightning on all the players around that does true damage (unavoidable damage).
+Summons lightning on nearby players that does true damage (unavoidable damage).
 If you're unlucky, it can deal up to 9 hearts of damage.

 ### Fireball Storm